jsheng9988/Master-thesis/README.md

 The actual commits are from https://github.com/BERTHA-4c-DKS/ML_Realtime

 ## How to run:
-The acutal code to run the machine learning can be found in Machine_learning_code.ipynb.
+The acutal code to run the machine learning can be found in code_js/Machine_learning_code.ipynb.

 The scheme to run the code is presented as follow: